Discover one of south London’s unsung boroughs with these top things to do in Lewisham.

 4. Get your culture fix at The Albany

-Grab tickets to a dance, music, theatre or spoken word performance at The Albany, a performing arts centre based in Deptford, with a history stretching back to the 19th century.
-Driven by the cultural diversity and creative mix of south-east London, The Albany has emerged as a leading hub for artists, communities and creative enterprise.
+Grab tickets to a dance, music, theatre or spoken-word performance at The Albany, a performing arts centre in Deptford with a history stretching back to the 19th century.
+Driven by the cultural diversity and creative mix of south-east London, The Albany has emerged as a leading hub for artists, communities and creative enterprises.

 5. Borrow a book from the phone box library

 The ubiquitous red phone box is slowly becoming obsolete... or is it?
 Not in Lewisham.
 Head to the corner of Tyrwhitt Road on Loampit Hill to find a rather unique London gem: a red phone box turned miniature library.
-It's free, too.
-Simply pop in, take any book you fancy and leave one behind.
+Pop in, take any book you fancy and leave one behind.

 8. See an exhibition at Goldsmiths Centre for Contemporary Art

-Head over to Goldsmiths Centre for Contemporary Art for free, world-class contemporary art exhibitions in south London.
-Located in New Cross, Goldsmiths CCA is housed in a pretty cool building, too – a Grade II-listed Victorian bath house reimagined by Turner Prize-winning architectural collective Assemble.
+Head to Goldsmiths Centre for Contemporary Art for free, world-class contemporary art exhibitions in south London.
+Located in New Cross, Goldsmiths CCA is housed in a Grade II-listed Victorian bathhouse reimagined by Turner Prize-winning architectural collective Assemble.

 9. Shop under the arches at Deptford Market Yard

-Explore Deptford Market Yard’s host of independent shops, restaurants and market space, housed beneath the arches at Deptford Station.
+Explore Deptford Market Yard’s host of independent shops, restaurants and cafes, housed beneath the arches at Deptford station.
 Check out the record shops, artisan florists, Little Nan's cocktail bar, seasonal British restaurant Dirty Apron and more, including design studios, a beauty salon and a yoga studio.

-10. Catch a play at the Broadway Theatre in Catford
+10. Watch a play at Broadway Theatre in Catford

 Catch a play or a comedy show at Catford's Grade-II listed, art deco Broadway Theatre.
 The theatre was built in 1932 and plays host to all kinds of performances from comedy and plays to awards nights and film screenings.